 — Sidda Raghava Rao (@RaghavaraoSidda) May 11, 2017

-The images he shared were impressive.
-And I clicked on the link given in the tweet and I found the website was made tastefully with all required details.
-There was also online booking.
 I decided to make a visit as it is not too far from my place.
 It is drivable distance.

 Earlier this year I visited a hugely popular ‘Jungle Lodge Resorts’ (JLR) on banks of river Kabini, near Mysore.
 The website of Nallamalai Jungle Camp (NJC) is so well done and on par with JLR website.
+(Note: I am comparing the websites, not the camp!)

 The link to the site is http://nallamalaijunglecamps.com/ and the landing page looks as follows: